cits3007/cits3007.github.io/assets/labs/lab02-solutions.md

 Run the command `b 26` to set a breakpoint at line 26 (containing the statement `argc--`), and `r` to run the program.

-`gdb` will highlight the line about to be executed.
+GDB will highlight the line about to be executed.
 Some other useful
 commands:

 - <code>print <em>EXPRESSION</em></code> (`p` for short): print the